confluentinc/examples/microservices-orders/docs/index.rst

 There is a simple service that sends emails, and another that collates orders and makes them available in a search index using Elasticsearch.

-Finally, KSQL is running with persistent queries to enrich streams and to also check for fraudulent behavior.
+Finally, ksqlDB is running with persistent queries to enrich streams and to also check for fraudulent behavior.

 Here is a diagram of the microservices and the related Kafka topics.